Tips for Traveling With Your Cat During the Holidays November 29 2018, 1 Comment

-On top of acclimating your cat to their carrier and the car ahead of time, make sure to bring along their favorite toys (like a catnip mouse or even a favorite scratcher) and bedding to make them feel right at home.
+On top of acclimating your cat to their carrier and the car ahead of time, make sure to bring along their favorite toys (like a catnip toy or even a favorite scratcher) and bedding to make them feel right at home.

 Cat owners the world over know that cats are notoriously picky about their water bowls.
 A lot of it has to do their sensitive whiskers touching the sides of the bowl.
 In any case, you want to make sure that your cat is properly hydrated!
 One way is to ensure that they will drink from the bowl you fill up - bring along their favorite bowl to make sure they keep hydrated.